kyma-project/control-plane/docs/cli/commands/kcp_orchestrations.md

 ## Synopsis

-Display KCP orchestrations and their primary attributes, such as identifiers, type, state, parameters, or Runtime operations.
+Displays KCP orchestrations and their primary attributes, such as identifiers, type, state, parameters, or Runtime operations.
-The commands has two modes:
+The command has two modes:
-  - Without specifying an orchestration ID as an argument, the command lists all orchestrations, or orchestrations matching the `--state` option, if provided.
+  - Without specifying an orchestration ID as an argument.
+In this mode, the command lists all orchestrations, or orchestrations matching the `--state` option, if provided.
-  - When specifying an orchestration ID as an argument, the command displays details about the specific orchestration.
+  - When specifying an orchestration ID as an argument.
+In this mode, the command displays details about the specific orchestration.
-     If the optional `--operation` is provided, it displays details of the specified Runtime operation within the orchestration.
+     If the optional `--operation` flag is provided, it displays details of the specified Runtime operation within the orchestration.

 ```bash
 kcp orchestrations [id] [flags]